Work with Me

 Invitations to Speaking Events & Workshops

-She has conducted research in relationships, suicide, bullying and medical education.
+She is interested in researching relationships, suicide, bullying and medical education.
 She also enjoys promoting scientific research to engage both academics and members of the general public.
-Her work has received extensive media coverage including TV and radio interviews, newspaper articles and publications on The Conversation, TED, ABC News and Psychology Today.
-On October 2018, she gave a TEDx Talk on romantic self-sabotage.
+Her work has received extensive media coverage including TV and radio interviews, newspaper articles, and publications on The Conversation, TED, ABC News and Psychology Today.

 Overall, she is passionate about people and the expression of life.
-She is originally from Brazil and I has travelled and lived in many places around the world.
-She currently lives in Brisbane, Australia, with her husband Matthew, their two cats Tigre and Patera, their Miniature Pinscher, Lobinha, and their Doberman, Urso.
+She is originally from Brazil and has travelled and lived in many places around the world.
+She currently lives in Brisbane, Australia, with her family.

 List of Works